BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/charting.md

 - **Must Hit Section**: Determines if the player must hit the notes in this section.
 - **GF Section**: Designates a section where Girlfriend sings or plays.
-- **Alt Anim**: Uses alternate animations for characters during this section.
+- **Alt Anim**: Uses alternate animations for opponent character during this section.
 - **Change BPM**: Allows you to change the BPM for a specific section.
 - **Beats per Section**: Sets the number of beats in a section.
 - **Copy Section**, **Paste Section**, **Clear**: Tools to copy, paste, or clear sections of the chart.